-- participate in child safety and wellbeing induction and training provided by the school and always follow the school's Child Safety Policy - act in accordance with our Child Safety Code of Conduct - identify and raise concerns about child safety issues in accordance with our Child Safety Responding and Reporting Obligations Policy and Procedures, including following the Four Critical Actions for Schools - ensure students' views are taken seriously and their voices are heard about decisions that affect their lives - implement inclusive practices that respond to the diverse needs of students.
+- participate in child safety and wellbeing induction and training provided by the school or the Department of Education and Training and always, follow the school's Child Safety Policy. - act in accordance with our Child Safety Code of Conduct - identify and raise concerns about child safety issues in accordance with our Child Safety Responding and Reporting Obligations Policy and Procedures, including following the Four Critical Actions for Schools - ensure students' views are taken seriously and their voices are heard about decisions that affect their lives - implement inclusive practices that respond to the diverse needs of students.